reppard/puppet-docker_systemd/README.md

   * depends: Dependencies on other systemd docker units which need to be started before this one.
 (List)

+  * volume: Volumes to be used by this container.
+(List)

   * volumes_from: Containers which this container mounts volumes from.
 (List)